jheled/royalur/doc/solve.rst

    p_{o,2} = \min(p_{4a}, p_{4b})

 Similarly for 1 and 3.
-The appearance of minimums and maximums in our expressions is one of the main reasons I called it "insane" to think about solving this directly.
+The appearance of minimums and maximums in our expressions is one of the main reasons I called it "insane" to think about solving the system directly.
 The difference between 4a and 4b, if you want to know, is 1%.
 Not a lot, but those are the small advantages that accumulate from the skilled player which makes kings.

-This is basically all the "theoretical basis* [#]_ required to compute the win probability of all ROGOUR positions.
+This is basically all the "theoretical basis" [#]_ required to compute the win probability of all ROGOUR positions.
 Evaluating in pairs, writing the probabilities as functions of other positions' and solving with fixed point iterations.
 The rest is engineering.
 Not necessarily easy engineering, but stuff requiring time, dedication, willingness to do boring stuff and attention to